MaundoJako/Global-Emissions-Data-2024/README.md

 # Prequisites
-GCP (Google Cloud Platform)
+**GCP (Google Cloud Platform)**

-    Installation: No specific installation required.
+ No specific installation required.

  Access GCP services via web console or Google Cloud SDK.

-    Configuration:
-        Install Google Cloud SDK: Follow instructions here for your operating system.
+ - Configuration: Install Google Cloud SDK: Follow instructions here for your operating system.

-        Authenticate Google Cloud SDK: Run gcloud auth login and follow the prompts to authenticate.
+ - Authenticate Google Cloud SDK: Run gcloud auth login and follow the prompts to authenticate.

-        Set default project: Run gcloud config set project <project_id> to set the default project.
+ - Set default project: Run gcloud config set project <project_id> to set the default project.

-Terraform

-    Installation: Install Terraform CLI using the following commands:

-    bash
+**Terraform**

-    brew install terraform  # For macOS
+    pip install terraform

-    For other platforms, refer to the official installation guide.
-    Configuration:
-        No additional configuration required for basic usage.
-        Create Terraform configuration files (.tf) to define infrastructure resources.

-Python

-    Installation: Install Python 3.x from the official Python website or via package manager:

-    bash
+**Python**

-brew install python  # For macOS
+    pip install python

-Configuration:

-    Install necessary Python packages using pip:

     pip install pandas google-cloud-storage google-cloud-bigquery

-Airflow

-    Installation: Install Apache Airflow using pip:
+**Airflow**

     pip install apache-airflow

-Configuration:

-    Initialize Airflow database:

-    csharp

-airflow db init

-Start Airflow web server and scheduler:

-css

-        airflow webserver --port 8080
-        airflow scheduler

-dbt (data build tool)
+**dbt (data build tool)**

-    Installation: Install dbt CLI using pip:

     pip install dbt

-    Configuration:
-        Create a dbt project: Run dbt init <project_name> to initialize a new dbt project.
-        Configure dbt profiles: Edit ~/.dbt/profiles.yml to define database connections.

-Looker Studio

-    Installation: Access Looker Studio via web browser.
-No local installation required.
-    Configuration:
+**Looker Studio**

-        Sign up for a Looker Studio account and log in.
+- Sign up for a Looker Studio account and log in.
-        Configure connections to your data sources within Looker.
+- Configure connections to your data sources within Looker.

 # Instructions
+Further instructions can be found within each module's ReadMe, these instructions are at a higher level.

 1. Set up infrastructure
+   - Open Terraform/
-   - Deploy the main.tf, then the bigquery.tf files.
+   - Deploy main.tf and bigquery.tf files
        - Make changes to names, where applicable.
-Feel free to add further resources or to use variables for best practice, however, the current terraform code works just fine.
+Feel free to add further resources or to use variables for best practice, however, the current terraform code works just fine for what this project needs.
-   - You will need to add your GCP credentials to your machine.
+   - Add your GCP credentials to your machine.
+   - Terraform Init
-   - Use Terraform Init, and Terraform Apply.
+   - Terraform Apply

 2. Review infrastructure
+   - Login to GCP
-   - Infrastructure should be all set up, review to make sure you have your vm instance, bucket, and bigquery set up.
+   - Check that your vm instance, bucket, and bigquery file is setup.

+3. Extract Data
+   - Open Airflow/plugins
-3. Run Workflow
+   - Run data_ingestion.py
-   - Time to get the data, follow the jupyter notebook
-   - You might need to pip install some prequisites.
-   - Kaggle Authentication
+   - Open Airflow/dags
-      - Create kaggle login
-      - My Account
+   - Run data_ingestion_dag.py
-      - Create new token
-      - A 'kaggle.json' file will be downloaded.
-      - Move kaggle file from your downloads to ~/.kaggle
-         - (MacOS) Enter in your terminal: mv /path_to_downloads/kaggle.json /path_to_kaggle/.kaggle/
-  - Download into parquet (change path accordingly), upload to GCP storage (change path accordingly)
+     - The dag file will call the plugin, you will need both for the Airflow to work

 4. Upload to BigQuery
    - Navigate to your GCP BigQuery folder